 As the new web editor of Food & Water Watch, I am awed daily by the fierce work being done by our organizers, volunteers, researchers, legal experts, and all of our team to protect the public’s access to trustworthy food, clean water, and a livable climate.
 When it comes to keeping food production safe and equitable for people at every income level, the sheer amount of potential fights an organization can take on is astounding.
 I wanted to know how a leader in these fights goes about smartly strategizing and triaging them in the way that makes Food & Water Watch so effective.

 So I sat down with Wenonah Hauter, the founder and Executive Director of Food & Water Watch and Food & Water Action.
 She's also the author of the critically acclaimed books Foodopoly and Frackopoly, which exposed the machinations and corporate control behind the food and energy industries.
+I wanted to get the bigger picture of the organization's work to create trustworthy food systems from Hauter herself — here is our conversation.

 “Every day I look at my email inbox...there are a lot of really critical things happening in the world.
 And I think sometimes food gets left behind.” —Wenonah Hauter